Quiz 1: beginning – intermediate

 We were happy to hear the good news.

-It's a good idea to put on your lab.
+It's a good idea to put on a lab coat.

-It's hard to know when a rat will get loose.
+It's hard for us to know when a rat will get loose.

 The doctor operated in order to save his patient's life.